Brand Comparison

 Hill's Pet Nutrition vs Royal Canin

-Hill's and Royal Canin dominate the US veterinary Rx channel — both manufacturer-selection WSAVA-compliant, both with substantial Rx-line portfolios, both typically recommended by veterinary teaching hospitals.
-For food-allergy work specifically, Hill's Prescription Diet z/d uses chicken liver hydrolysate; Royal Canin Hypoallergenic HP uses hydrolysed soy.
-Dogs that react to one Rx hydrolysed diet sometimes tolerate the other — switching between them is a reasonable step before moving to elemental diets (z/d Ultra Allergen Free, Purina HA Hydrolyzed EL) that use amino-acid-level fractions.
-Hill's runs slightly broader breed-specific and senior-condition coverage; Royal Canin has deeper breed-specific formulations.
-Pricing is comparable at the Rx tier ($80-150/bag).
-Both had significant recalls in the last two decades (Hill's 2019 elevated vitamin D, Royal Canin 2007 melamine crisis).
+Hill's and Royal Canin dominate the veterinary Rx channel in both the US and UK — both WSAVA manufacturer-selection compliant, both with DACVN nutritionists on staff, both running AAFCO feeding trials and peer-reviewed research.
+For food-allergy work specifically, Hill's Prescription Diet z/d uses hydrolysed chicken liver; Royal Canin Hypoallergenic HP uses hydrolysed soy.
+Dogs that react to one Rx hydrolysed diet sometimes tolerate the other — if a dog reacts to z/d, switching to HP is a reasonable step before moving to amino-acid-level elemental diets (z/d Ultra Allergen Free, Royal Canin Anallergenic).
+In the UK, both are available through veterinary practices and Pets at Home Vets (prescription required).
+Pricing is comparable at the Rx tier (typically £60-80 for 10+ kg bags in the UK; $80-150 in the US).
+Hill's runs slightly broader breed-specific and senior-condition coverage; Royal Canin has deeper breed-specific depth especially for small and toy breeds.
+Both had significant recalls historically (Hill's 2019 elevated vitamin D; Royal Canin 2007 melamine), with no comparable recall since.

 Hill's Pet Nutrition